danimtk/blog/about.md

 ### Programmer, Data Scientist, ML Engineer & Web Developer
 ### AI enthusiast, fluent in Python, SQL and UIPATH

-I am a final year MSc in Artificial Intelligence student at the University of Southampton currently seeking a graduate role position from September 2020.
-I have a strong interest in AI advancements and machine learning applications (such as financial markets and medicine).
+I am a final year MSc in Artificial Intelligence student at the University of Southampton and incoming SAS Data Scientist.
+I have a strong interest in AI advancements and machine learning applications (such as finance and medicine).
 Outside my degree course, I am a writer for Towards Data Science and a Kaggle Contributor.

 ### Contact me